Lomon: Name

+"My father named me.
+I am not religious.
+At the time, my father was reading the Bible and gave me this name with the hope that I would live wisely.
+I am working hard to live up to my name.
+I will try to live wisely."

 Early life and education

-Lomon was born on November 11, 1999, in Uzbekistan, to parents of Koryo-saram descent.
+Lomon was born on November 11, 1999, in Tashkent, to a Korean father and a mother of Koryo-saram descent.
 As a child, he and his family lived in Russia and later moved to South Korea.
-Finishing his elementary in South Korea, Park completed his secondary studies at Apgujeong High School, located in Gangnam District, Seoul.
+Finishing his elementary in South Korea, Park graduated from Apgujeong High School in Seoul's Gangnam District.